CSCfi/csc-user-guide/docs/computing/running/example-job-scripts-mahti.md

 #SBATCH --ntasks=8
 #SBATCH --cpus-per-task=32
 #SBATCH --gres=gpu:a100:4
-## if local fast disk on nodes is also needed
+## if local fast disk on nodes is also needed, replace above line with:
-#SBATCH --gres=nvme:3600
+#SBATCH --gres=gpu:a100:4,nvme:3600
 #
 ## Please remember to load the environment your application may need.
 ## And use the variable $LOCAL_SCRATCH in your batch job script